Blog

 • To allow stroke patients to practice and relearn daily activities

-The advancements of VR in healthcare is exciting, and the use cases are only continuing to expand.
+The advancements of AR and VR in healthcare is exciting, and the use cases are only continuing to expand.

 Medical Breakthrough #18: mRNA Vaccines